hamochi/go-notes/notes/02.common/02.mysql/README.md

 ## Null Values
 Best is to avoid nullable columns in our table if possible.
-But if we do have nullable columns we should use special null types from database/sql or define our own.
+But if we do have nullable columns we should use special null types from database/sql or simply use pointers.